CloudSecurityAlliance/CSA-Guidance/Domain 5- Data Governance.md

 * Cloud Data Governance Domains
 	* We will not cover all of data governance, but focus on where cloud affects data governance.
 	* The cloud affects most data governance domains:
 		* Information Classification.
 Frequently tied to compliance, and affects cloud destinations and handling requirements.
-Not everyone necessarily has a data classification program, but if you do need to adjust for cloud.
+Not everyone necessarily has a data classification program, but if you do, you need to adjust it for cloud.
 		* Information Management Policies.
 This ties to classification, and cloud needs to be added if you have them.
 Should also cover the different SPI tiers, since sending to a SaaS vendor vs. building your own IaaS app is very different.
 		* Location and Jurisdictional Polices.
 Very direct cloud implications.
 Any outside hosting must comply with location/jurisdiction requirements.
 Understand that internal policies can be changed for cloud, but legal requirements are hard lines.
 			* See the legal domain for more information.